TheCamusean/theCamusean.github.io/_posts/2020-07-05-ImitationFlows.md

   \label{eq:linear}
 \end{align}

 Given their simplicity, the stability of this type of dynamics can be easily studied.
-As long as the real part of the eigenvalues of the A matrix is negative, $\mathbf{R}_e (\lambda_A) >0$; then, the dynamics are going to be globally asymptotically stable.
+As long as the real part of the eigenvalues of the A matrix is positive, $\mathbf{R}_e (\lambda_A) >0$; then, the dynamics are going to be globally asymptotically stable.

 Stability can be intuitively understand if we represent the dynamics as the gradient descent on a energy function $V(\cdot)$